US-MFG-Demo/k8s-dapr-hack/Assignment02/README.md

 # Assignment 2 - Add Dapr service invocation

-In this assignment, you're going to add Dapr into the mix.
-You will use the Dapr **service invocation** building block.
+In this assignment, you're going to add Dapr into the mix, using the Dapr **service invocation** building block.
+You'll also get the project to run in Azure.

 ## Dapr service invocation building block